hughobrien/zfs-remote-mirror/README.md

 	root@local# chmod 744 /mnt/root/zfs-receive.sh

 All done.
 Let's unmount and write the image.
-Insert the SD card into the RPi, and take a look at '*dmesg | tail*' to see what device name it gets.
+Insert the SD card into the building system and take a look at '*dmesg | tail*' to see what device name it gets.
 Mine is *mmcsd0*.

 	root@local# umount /mnt
 	root@local# mdconfig -du 0 # where 0 is from the name it gave you, here md0